-It might be surprising, but #3 on the list is a VPN that’s very different from the others.
+It might be surprising, but #3 on the Best VPN for Netflix list is a VPN that’s very different from the others.
 PrivateVPN’s network makes up a tiny fraction of the thousand-server behemoths run by Nord or Express.
 Regardless, Private is a very formidable Netflix VPN.

-Weirdly, PrivateVPN will get you watching Netflix in no time.
-Perhaps they’re just too small for Netflix to notice?… Maybe, but we think it’s more likely this is the result of having a smart and technologically-gifted team.
+Weirdly, PrivateVPN happens to be a VPN that works with Netflix.
+Perhaps they’re just too small for the streaming giant to notice?… Maybe, but we think it’s more likely this is the result of having a smart and technologically-gifted team.

 There’s no router app for PrivateVPN, so you’ll have to do more work to get it running on your TV, but it has other benefits.
 Just look at these obscene prices: $7.12 a month, $4.50 a month billed every 3 months, or $2.73 a month billed every 19 months.
 Any of these subscriptions also let you simultaneously use PrivateVPN on 6 devices.

 It’s likely that CyberGhost would have placed higher if it weren’t for issues it’s had in the past and shady business partners it has in the present.
 This VPN is a lot more similar to Express and Nord than it is to PrivateVPN: CyberGhost is pretty big and well placed (Romania) to provide a secure service.